Shakespeare's 'lost child' makes rare appearance in London

-LONDON As every theater-lover knows, "Othello", "Hamlet" and "Romeo and Juliet" all end with bodies littering the stage, so it's a rare thrill for audiences to watch a work by Shakespeare without knowing exactly what will happen next.
+LONDON, June 18 As every theatre-lover knows, "Othello", "Hamlet" and "Romeo and Juliet" all end with bodies littering the stage, so it's a rare thrill for audiences to watch a work by Shakespeare without knowing exactly what will happen next.

 "The Two Noble Kinsmen", written in collaboration with John Fletcher, was long dismissed as unworthy of being considered an official part of the canon.